-I also observed a man who descended a long flight of stairs from a very large ship.
 He boarded a motorized raft and then sped off towards the rocky peninsula, only to return a short time later.
 I was very curious about it all; does the man live on that boat?
 Is he a fisherman?
 Or maybe, he’s a drug dealer?
 A pirate?
-I wondered in great detail what his life was like.*
+I (playfully) wondered in great detail what his life was like.

 Ok, ok…so the guy most likely either lives or works on the boat.

 Even though it’s massive, it feels weird calling it a yacht because I associate the word ‘yacht’ with being fancy and the Pacific Aurora is nice, but it definitely does not look very fancy.

 Distracting me from the man living on the giant boat, a bigger than life sized Mickey Mouse floated by, flipping me the middle finger.

 Well at least, I thought it was his middle finger at first, but it turned out to just be his pointer.
 I watched Mickey sail by until the sun set and our captain got on the intercom to report that we were leaving port for California.